 We have been encouraged by friends and family to share our lovely rustic cabin with others and have thoroughly enjoyed meeting visitors to the property.

-Our team at Booyong includes Bob our father/in law/caretaker and who moved down from the Mountains near Mackay.
-Bob can do everything and is very handy with a hammer, we’re lucky to have him around.
-We just need to continue to educate him on permaculture principles and introduce him to Australian natives a little more to keep the birds happy.
-Brett works on airplanes and is passionate about all things mechanical which is very handy and his wife Michelle (that’s me) am a counsellor and works with people with Younger Onset Dementia.
+Our team at Booyong Brett who works on airplanes (not at the moment due to Covid - which makes him very happy as he can now spend more time at the farm) and is passionate about all things mechanical which is very handy and his wife Michelle (that’s me) is a counsellor and works with people with Younger Onset Dementia.
 We have two children Poppy and Jack who love coming to the property and are learning so much during their time at Booyong!

 Booyong is also supported by the original owners Dave and Beryl who placed it under Conservation and dedicated many years restoring it to its natural state.
 Van, a very passionate botanist knows the property well has been generously sharing his knowledge with us and of course the local Landcare are always available to drop in and assist is in identifying weeds and native flora.
 In addition we continue to develop our relationships with local groups like the Botanist Bush Bashers and the local birdwatching groups.
 We also can’t forget Louie a resident of Comboyne who has bee hives on the property and delivers fresh honey which we share with guests seasonally!